DanStevens/password-character-picker/README.md

 A Firefox add-on that shows the position of each character in a given phrase, making it easier to determine the character at a specific position.
-Useful for those 'enter nth character of your passphrase' security prompts of certain sites.
+Useful for those 'enter nth character of your password' security prompts of certain sites.